openannotation/annotator/doc/getting-started.rst

 Including Annotator on your webpage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You need to link the Annotator Javascript and CSS into the page.
-You
-will also need to include jQuery >= 1.6.

-NOTE: Annotator requires jQuery 1.6 or greater.
+.. note:: Annotator requires jQuery 1.6 or greater.

 .. code:: html